 Who Can Get a Fee Waiver for Protection Orders

-In Washington State some protection orders have no filing fees such as the Domestic Violence Protection Order or the Sexual Assault Protection Order.
-Then other Protection Orders such as Antiharassment Protection Order (AHPO), and Vulnerable Adult Protection Order (VAPO) do have a filing fee in general, which however, can be waived depending on the circumstances of the case and the person filing it.
+In Washington State some protection orders have no filing fees such as the Domestic Violence Protection Order, Sexual Assault Protection Order or the Vulnerable Adult Protection Order.
+Then other Protection Order such as Antiharassment Protection Order (AHPO) do have a filing fee in general, which however, can be waived depending on the circumstances of the case and the person filing it.
 These fees are waived if the person filing i.e. the petitioner can request a fee waiver due to inability to afford to pay the fees by any of the following:

 - They got certain public benefits (TANF, HEN, SSI, Food Stamps, or federal poverty-related veteran’s benefits)